Lamborghini Urus Performante Hinted By Chief Technical Director

-Adding more super to the super SUV.
+Adding more super to the super SUV?
+Why not.

 I think we can all agree that the Urus is a special kind of Lamborghini.
 It's a practical bull, which is a word that you wouldn't really use in a Lambo until the Urus' birth.
 In fact, even Maurizio Reggiani, the Italian marque's chief technical director, drives one himself and it's easy to see why.